Avro York: Design

 The Avro York was a high-wing cantilever monoplane, using an all-metal construction, with many similarities to the Lancaster from which it was derived.
 The wings used a two-spar structure, which housed seven internal fuel tanks between the spars, containing 2478 impgal.
 The outboard panels of the wings were tapered on both edges and were furnished with detachable tips.
-The wings featured all-metal hydraulically-actuated split trailing edge flaps and carry the four Rolls-Royce Merlin engines in four underslung nacelles attached to the front wing spar.
+The wings featured all-metal hydraulically-actuated split trailing edge flaps and carried the four Rolls-Royce Merlin engines in four underslung nacelles attached to the front wing spar.
 Each engine drove a three-bladed constant-speed fully feathering metal propeller, manufactured by de Havilland Hydromatic.
 The fuselage was of a semi-monocoque construction, complete with a flush-rivetted skin, and was built in five separate sections.
+The empennage featured a triple tail arrangement.

 In a typical passenger configuration, the York could accommodate a 21-seat three-abreast arrangement split between the fore and aft cabins.
-The main entrance door was set between the two cabins, along with cloakrooms and lavatory, and a kitchen and baggage hold was located at the rear of the cabin.
+The main entrance door was set between the two cabins, along with cloakrooms and lavatory and a kitchen and baggage hold was located at the rear of the cabin.
 Emergency exits were present in the ceiling of each cabin.
 Passengers were subjected to very noisy conditions due to the aircraft's engines, but from a pilot's perspective, the York was reasonably pleasant to fly.

 Operational history

 Military

 In 1945, No. 511 Squadron became the first squadron to be fully equipped with Yorks; eventually a total of ten squadrons of RAF Transport Command were wholly or partially equipped with the York.
 In military service, the York was used on all of the trunk routes operated by Transport Command, such as the critical England–India route.
 Overall, 208 Yorks were manufactured for the RAF.

 During the Berlin Airlift, RAF Yorks from seven different squadrons flew over 58,000 sorties to provide the city with vital supplies between 1948 and 1949.
-In total, in excess of 1,000,000 tons was carried by the York fleet; the type had borne close to half of the British contribution, alongside other aircraft such as the Douglas Dakota and Handley Page Hastings.
+In total, in excess of 230,000 tons was carried by the York fleet; the type had borne 43% of the British contribution, alongside other aircraft such as the Douglas Dakota and Handley Page Hastings.
 Following the end of the Airlift, the RAF retired much of its York fleet; around 40 of these were sold onto civilian operators while many others were scrapped due to the onset of corrosion.
 During the 1950s, numerous military contracts were issued to civilian York operators.

 In 1954, the French Aéronavale procured five Yorks from the British Air Ministry and operated the type at Le Bourget for around a year.